Throat guards help to protect a vulnerable part of a catcher's body that can often be overlooked.

 Quick Background on Catchers Throat Guards

-During a September 1976 game in San Diego, Los Angeles Dodgers catcher Steve Yeager was waiting on the on deck circle when teammate Bill Russell hit the ball and broke his bat.
+During a September 1976 game in San Diego, Los Angeles Dodgers catcher Steve Yeager was waiting patiently on the on deck circle when his teammate, Bill Russell, hit the ball and broke his bat.

-In a freak accident, Yeager was hit in the throat by the shard of Russell's broken bat.
+In a freak accident, Yeager was hit in the throat by a shard of Russell's broken bat.

 It caused massive bleeding and resulted in Yeager needing emergency surgery.

-After the surgery, doctors told Yeager that if he wanted to keep playing baseball, he had to keep his neck protected.
+After the surgery, doctors told Yeager that if he wanted to keep playing baseball (especially as a catcher), then he had to keep his neck protected.

 Of course he wanted to keep playing.